Model-based resonance tracking of linear systems: Implementation and numerical simulations

+The selection of the parameters was based on the following heuristic: we selected a sufficiently small value for $N_f$ that is comparable to the period of the lowest expected resonance, and by trial and error, we found the values of $\gamma$ that provide an acceptable system response.
+We increased $N_f$ to improve the algorithm response and partially mitigate noise.
+In the case of the RIV and OA algorithms, we increased the value of $c_5$ from the initial value of \num{1} to improve the rejection of noise or decreased the value for a faster response.
+Then, we selected $\mu_e$ to ensure that $\hat{S}_k$ does not become singular.
+We always set $\hat{S}_{0}$ at a high value to avoid transients at the beginning of the simulation.

+The bounds of the trajectories of $\omega_k / \tilde{\omega}_\lambda$ for the cRPEM algorithm are shown as blue solid lines in panel (a) of Fig.~\ref{fig:piezoRes_direct}.
+Panel (b) of the same figure shows the bounds for the RIV and OA updates.
+The cRPEM exhibits the fastest convergence, followed by the OA and the RIV updates.

+To assess the effect of the sNDTFT, we repeated the simulations with the plant model transformed in the CSS representation, where $q_k$ is readily available.
+Panel (a) in Fig.~\ref{fig:piezoRes_direct} compares the simulation results for the two system representations and the cRPEM algorithm, for which we observed the largest discrepancy.
+The sNDTFT algorithm can be satisfactorily combined with the tracking algorithms.

-\subsection{MIMO system of a gyroscope}
+\subsubsection{MIMO system of a gyroscope}

-Next, we looked into the tracking of the resonance frequency a MIMO system, in particular a vibrating structure gyroscope \cite{Raman2009,Fei2015}.
-Briefly, the gyroscope contains two proof masses vibrating in a plane.
-When the structure is rotated perpendicular to that plane, energy is transfered between the proof masses due to the Coriolis effect.
-Vibratory gyroscope can be modeled as two 2\textsuperscript{nd} order spring-mass-damper oscillators and coupled by cross damping and spring terms.
-The cross terms include the Coriolis effect but also parasitic mechanical and electrical coupling.
-The usual technique for acquiring the rotational speed is to excite one of the oscillators (which is referred as the primary mode) at a constant amplitude while keeping the other (secondary mode) still.
-As a result, the Coriolis effect acts on the secondary with a force that is proportional to the oscillating amplitude of the primary \cite{Raman2009}.
-To measure the rotational speed accurately though, the parasitic coupling either has to be eliminated or identified and corrected.
-Here, we propose an alternative principle for acquiring the rotational speed acting on the gyroscope.
-Both oscillators are excited at the same frequency, which coincides with the resonance of the primary.
-The Coriolis effect alters the resonance frequency of the system, which in turns allows to determine the rotational speed.
+Furthermore, we simulated the tracking of the resonance frequency of a vibrating structure gyroscope \cite{Raman2009, Fei2015}.
+The gyroscope contains two proof masses vibrating in a plane.
+When the structure is rotated perpendicular to the plane, energy is transferred between the proof masses due to the Coriolis effect.
+The vibratory gyroscope can be modeled as two 2\textsuperscript{nd}-order spring-mass-damper oscillators that are coupled by cross-damping and spring terms.
+The cross-terms include the Coriolis effect and parasitic mechanical and electrical coupling.
+The usual technique for acquiring the rotational speed is to excite one of the oscillators (which is referred to as the primary mode) at a constant amplitude while keeping the other oscillator (secondary mode) fixed.
+As a result, the Coriolis effect acts on the secondary mode with a force that is proportional to the oscillating amplitude of the primary mode \cite{Raman2009}.
+However, to measure the rotational speed accurately, the parasitic coupling must be either eliminated or identified and corrected.
+Here, we propose an alternative approach to acquire the rotational speed acting on the gyroscope.
+Both oscillators are excited at the same frequency, which coincides with the resonance of the primary mode.
+The Coriolis effect alters the resonance frequency of the system, which in turn allows the rotational speed to be determined.